The MSLS learning journey combines several elements to help you learn about, respond to and create change in complex systems.

 Innovation for Sustainability

 In the Innovation for Sustainability course (5 ECTS) we will focus on how innovation can support society’s transition to sustainability.
 You will learn about innovation theory as well as methodology for product- and service innovation and how this can be integrated with strategic sustainable development.
 Additionally, we will focus on creativity and how we can spark creativity for innovation for sustainability.

 In the course Research Methodology for Sustainability (5 ECTS) we will focus on research methods and approaches, specifically in relation to sustainability.
 The course helps prepare you for the thesis project in one of the next courses.

 In the Strategic Planning for Sustainability course (7.5 ECTS) we will focus on theories and methods for strategic management of an organization, specifically as regards management for strategic sustainable development.

-The course Leadership in Complexity (10 ECTS) runs throughout the whole programme.
+The course Leading in Complexity (10 ECTS) runs throughout the whole programme.
 We will focus on theoretical foundations for leadership in complexity as well as developing abilities and skills in this regard.

-The Masters Thesis in Strategic Leadership towards Sustainability (20 ECTS) is the culmination of the MSLS programme, allowing you to deepen you knowledge and understanding of the themes of the programme in application to an area of your interest.
+The Master’s Thesis in Strategic Leadership towards Sustainability (20 ECTS) is the culmination of the MSLS programme, allowing you to deepen your knowledge and understanding of the themes of the programme in application to an area of your interest.
 In line with the overall goals of the programme, the thesis is performed as a collaborative project.

 Upon successful completion of the degree, a Master’s of Science (One Year) in Strategic Leadership Towards Sustainability will be granted.